jnathan/delimiter/README.md

 ## Installation

-This tool chain requres Flask 0.12
+This tool chain requres Flask 0.12 and nose (for unit testing)

 ## REST API Reference